 Are you interested to explore innovative methods together with creative professionals?

 In spring 2024, the CCI4Change project called for pilot proposals from arts, culture, and creative actors to work in local communities with the goal of energy reduction.
-The project partners received several strong proposals and ultimately chose five pilots to be implemented.
+These pilot projects showcase what the CCI4Change collaboration model looks like in practice!

-The closed factory property, managed by the Ifö Center association, covers 43,000 m² and is being repurposed as a site for art manufacturing and more.
-Ifö Center, located in the small municipality of Bromölla in the Skåne Region of Sweden, aims to transform the property into a so-called ‘zero-sum’ building and initiate an energy cooperative with the building as its hub.
+The closed factory property, managed by the Ifö Center association, covered 43,000 m² and was repurposed as a site for art manufacturing and more.
+Ifö Center, located in the small municipality of Bromölla in the Skåne Region of Sweden, aimed to transform the property into a so-called ‘zero-sum’ building and initiated an energy cooperative with the building as its hub.

-In preparation for this, the pilot project investigates how to proceed and explores the property’s potential, such as housing battery packs to stabilize the grid and installing solar panels to produce energy.
+In preparation for this, the pilot project investigated how to proceed and explored the property’s potential, such as housing battery packs to stabilize the grid and installing solar panels to produce energy.

-Duncan Geere is a sonification artist and generative musician who plans to create a musical composition derived from data collected from different communities about the overnight energy consumption of various objects in their homes.
-Smart plugs that monitor energy use will be distributed among the participants, who will collect and share data that will be transformed into music.
-The aim is to raise awareness of and stimulate discussion about energy use among the volunteers in Malmö who participate and among a broader audience.
-The simple process of observing and quantifying their appliances’ energy footprint is likely to prompt self-reflection on their own consumption.
-Additionally, the project is expected to generate interest and curiosity among wider audiences on the topic of energy consumption.
+Duncan Geere was a sonification artist and generative musician who planned to create a musical composition derived from data collected from different communities about the overnight energy consumption of various objects in their homes.
+Smart plugs that monitored energy use were distributed among the participants, who collected and shared data that was transformed into music.
+The aim was to raise awareness of and stimulate discussion about energy use among the volunteers in Malmö who participated and among a broader audience.
+The simple process of observing and quantifying their appliances’ energy footprint was likely to prompt self-reflection on their own consumption.
+Additionally, the project was expected to generate interest and curiosity among wider audiences on the topic of energy consumption.

 Read more

 The INITIUM Foundation is a professional arts and culture production platform that implements sustainable projects to support social, educational, and cultural initiatives in Latvia.
-In Kauguri, Jurmala, the creative team created the ''Neighbourhood House”, an environmental installation by INTIUM artists in collaboration with local residents.
+In Kauguri, Jurmala, the creative team created the “Neighbourhood House”, an environmental installation by the artists of INTIUM in collaboration with local residents.
 Inside the installation, like in a home, the different stories of the neighbors were revealed, anonymously but personally, telling the stories and fates of one or more people in the house.